 When LDA GA received a grant from the Learning Disabilities Foundation, Dena was instrumental in helping to develop the KNOW YOUR CHILD curriculum.
 She assisted in developing an understanding of Gardner’s Multiple Intelligences and was helpful in presenting parents the needed aspect of understand their child’s many ways of learning and their abundant strengths .
 She wrote an article for Kids Enabled that outlined the multiple intelligence aspects in learning.

-Currently, Dena is pursuing her call in Christian Education, and is studying at Columbia Theological Seminary working toward a Masters of Practical Theology.
+Currently, Dena is pursuing her call in Christian Education, and graduated from Columbia Theological Seminary with a Masters of Practical Theology.
 Her dream is to develop curriculum to reach all learners, especially those that do not fit the cookie cutter mold.

-Denise Harrison is one of our newest Board Members for LDA GA and brings to us a background in finance and accounting.
+Denise Harrison brings to us a background in finance and accounting.
 She is a financial Management CEM –HQ AFRC and lives in the Warner Robins/Macon area.
 She has an earned doctorate in Psychology that she earned as an outgrowth of her interest in serving the variation of disabilities in our communities.
 Her focus is on furthering her understand and in serving the LD community.

 Denise’s strong understanding of working boards comes from the years she has served both in the military and in other board positions.
 This gives her a foundation in using operational, tactical and strategic points of view giving her a much broader perspective.
 Her research study with adults and her work with the Macon Regional Youth Detention Center gave her a quest to find preventative as well as remedial support for our young adults.
 She is also interested in bringing knowledge of learning disabilities and what can be provided to our lower income families.
 Please welcome Denise with her many talents.